 Menstrual Cup During Sex: Not the Traditional Ones

 Trust us.
 These kinds of menstrual cups should REALLY not be worn during sex.
+It will be very uncomfortable for everyone involved.
 The menstrual cup manufacturers recommend strongly against this as well.
 It should also be noted that menstrual cups in no way serve as a form of protection against STI’s or unwanted pregnancy.
 Use a condom, birth control, etc. (consult with your doctor for the best method for you).

 Menstrual Cup During Sex?
 Opt for a Soft Cup

 However, if you are looking for a menstrual cup that can be worn during sex, you can consider using the Soft Cup.
 It’s a disposable menstrual cup with a totally different design that works really well for sex during your period.
 See this Soft Cup Review for more details.
 Or you can easily get Soft Cups on Amazon: